tahir7malik/financial-data-analysis/README.md

 5. IOCL (1,10,666 Cr) has most quaterly sales
 6. Ujjivan Financial Services  (0 Cr) has least quaterly sales
 7. SPARC (553.82) has the highest Sales Efficiency Ratio
-8. Ujjivan Financial Services (0.0) has the lowest sales Sales Efficiency Ratio
+8. Ujjivan Financial Services (0.0) has the lowest Sales Efficiency Ratio
-9. Majority companies market cap lies between between 0 - 1,50,000 Cr
+9. Most of the companies market cap lies between between 0 - 1,50,000 Cr
-10. Majority companies quaterly sales lies between 0 - 27,500 Cr
+10. Most of the companies quaterly sales lies between 0 - 27,500 Cr

 ### ACT
 - Reliance Industries stands out with the largest market capitalization, while Ujjivan Financial Services appears to be struggling with both low quarterly sales and low sales efficiency